Vietnam.vn - Nền tảng quảng bá Việt Nam

 Duc Ba Cathedral in Paris is about to reopen after 5 years of being destroyed.
 Image 1

-French President Emmanuel Macron, whose second and final term ends in 2027, wants the cathedral's restoration to lift the spirits of the country's people and boost his administration's approval ratings.
+French President Emmanuel Macron, whose second and final term ends in 2027, wants the cathedral's restoration to lift the spirits of the nation and boost his administration's approval ratings.

-“Only once in a century do we host the Olympics and Paralympics, only once in a millennium do we rebuild a cathedral,” Macron said in his 2024 New Year's address.
+“Only once in a century do we host the Olympics and the Paralympics, only once in a millennium do we rebuild a cathedral,” Mr. Macron said in his 2024 New Year speech.

 The exact cause of the fire is still unclear.
-French authorities said it could have been caused by an electrical fault or a lit cigarette.
+French authorities said it could have been an electrical fault or a lit cigarette.

-The reopening was expected in December and is currently on schedule, according to project officials.
+The reopening was expected in December and is currently on schedule, according to project leaders.

 “We are on time and on budget,” Philippe Jost, head of the agency responsible for preserving the cathedral, said last month at a Senate hearing.